The concept of employee burnout is nothing new and something that employees and their employers have been contending with for decades.

 These tools give you everything you need to structure your work and provide the flexibility needed to change the layout depending on what works best for you and your team.

-This might sound like a contradiction to the first two points we’ve just made, but it’s not.
+This might sound contradictory to the first two points we’ve just made, but it’s not.
 You can still have structure and clock off at the end of the day.
 But you need to offer flexible working hours.

 Research shows that 36% of remote workers say that flexible work would reduce the likelihood of burnout.